 Getting an MRI for Back Pain at the Heilman Center

-MRIs are currently performed on-site at our Michigan office, and will soon be available at our Pennsylvania location, too.
-We want to provide everyone with easy access to MRI scans for back pain at our facilities.
-Even non-Heilman Center patients can book MRIs at either location, as long as you have the order form from your physician for the MRI.
+MRIs are currently performed on-site at our Michigan office, to provide everyone easy access to MRI scans for back pain at our facility.
+Even non-Heilman Center patients can book MRIs at either location, with an order form from their physician for the MRI.
 Our team will help you understand if your insurance will cover the scan or not.
 You can usually schedule and attend your MRI within a week.
-We don’t want you to have to wait for this crucial information by schedule separate appointments far out or driving to an off-site location.
+We don’t want you to have to wait for the crucial information an MRI provides by scheduling separate appointments at a future date or driving to an off-site location.

 - You’re pregnant